kuhjaeger/jquery.fcs/README.md

 jQuery

 ## How to use this plugin
-1. include this jQuery and this plugin at the header.
+1. include jQuery and this plugin at the header.
 2. Add a className for elements you want to focus with ENTER KEY.
 3. call a method "$(document).fcs('.className');"
 4. if you add more than one className for elements, they will independently works of each other grouping by className.